 How do I nominate someone?

-Login to the Awards Portal to submit the following application materials by October 14.
+Login to the Awards Portal to submit the following application materials.

 - Complete application questions using the Awards Portal

-- Letter of support from the major advisor
+- Letter of support from the student’s academic advisor

-- At least one letter of recommendation from an individual familiar with the candidate’s accomplishments
+- At least one other letter of support from anyone familiar with the student’s academic endeavors

-- Abstract submitted for the current year’s AOCS Annual Meeting in the biotechnology interest area
+- Abstract submitted for the current year’s AOCS Annual Meeting & Expo

 Most Recent Recipient